-If we do not complete one or more of the AT&T acquisitions, we will have broad discretion with respect to the use of proceeds from this offering and the concurrent convertible note offering.
+If we do not complete one or more of the AT&T acquisitions, we will have broad discretion with respect to the use of proceeds from this offering and the concurrent Class A common stock offering.

-Neither this offering nor the concurrent convertible note offering is conditioned upon the completion of any of the AT&T acquisitions.
-If we do not complete one or more of the AT&T acquisitions, the net proceeds, if any, from this offering and the concurrent convertible note offering that are not used to fund the AT&T acquisitions will not be designated for a specific use.
+Neither this offering nor the concurrent Class A common stock offering is conditioned upon the completion of any of the AT&T acquisitions.
+If we do not complete one or more of the AT&T acquisitions, the net proceeds, if any, from this offering and the concurrent Class A common stock offering that are not used to fund the AT&T acquisitions will not be designated for a specific use.
 Therefore, we will have broad discretion with respect to the use of these proceeds.
 Accordingly, you may not have the opportunity, as part of your investment decision, to evaluate the application of these net proceeds.

-The completion of each of the AT&T acquisitions is subject to a number of important conditions, including the:
+The completion of each of the ${\tt AT\&T}$ acquisitions is subject to a number of important conditions, including the:

-- receipt or waiver of all necessary material consents from third parties, including consents from cable television franchise authorities representing not less than 90% of the subscribers under the acquisition agreement relating to that AT&T acquisition; - absence of certain events having a material adverse effect on the operations, assets or financial condition of the business of the applicable AT&T systems; and - notification, approval and compliance with the requirements of appropriate governmental agencies.
+. receipt or waiver of all necessary material consents from third parties, including consents from cable television franchise authorities representing not less than 90% of the subscribers under the acquisition agreement relating to that AT&T acquisition;

+- absence of certain events having a material adverse effect on the operations, assets or financial condition of the business of the applicable AT&T systems; and - . notification, approval and compliance with the requirements of appropriate governmental agencies.